adriandsa/Ollama_HuggingFace/README.md

 # LangChain-Ollama Integration Examples

 This repository demonstrates how to integrate LangChain with Ollama to interact with Hugging Face GGUF models locally.
 The examples show how to create simple yet powerful applications using locally-hosted language models.
+Here is the [link](https://medium.com/@adrian.dsa/running-hugging-face-models-locally-with-ollama-and-langchain-aa1ecd9f0d72) to an article I wrote on this topic.

 ## Prerequisites